 Testing is actually a search problem: we know defects exist in our code but we just have to spot them.
 Unfortunately, it often means nothing about how much of time you have invested in your Android or iOS app design, or even how pedant you have been when coding your masterpiece: human errors are unavoidable and bugs are there.
+But object-oriented app testing has changed quite a lot in years and nowadays a great example is mobile app testing.
+The process differs quite a lot from older Unit -> Integration -> System -> Validation type of flow.
+Sure, there were other steps like function, performance and acceptance testing, but those are combined here under System testing.

 Testing of your mobile app – and outcome of those tests – represents the ultimate review of the requirements specification, the design, and the code.
-As we did in one of our prior Best Practice blogs, this one also continues on the path of suggesting separating your test cases/scripts into smaller units and using good old object-oriented approach for testing as well.
+As we did in one of our prior Best Practice blogs, this one also continues on the path of suggesting separating your test cases/scripts into smaller units and using good old object-oriented approach for app testing as well.

 As underlined before, testing should be started in the earliest phase possible in your mobile app development.
 From our experience, those app developers who start testing even before the full set of requirements have been defined and the development process has started, are likely to produce a more robust app to the marketplace.

-As we know, object-oriented programming concepts are different from conventional programming and have become dominant with object-oriented programming languages.
+As we know, object-oriented programming concepts are different from the conventional programming and have become dominant with object-oriented programming languages.
 The fundamental entity is the class that provides an excellent structuring mechanism.
 It allows programmers to divide a system into well-defined units which may then be implemented separately.

 Mobile app testing is nowadays more about “testing everything in parallel”.
 You don’t necessarily test all the functions and different bits and pieces separately and in different phases.
 For example, Unit testing is something that should happen during the entire product development lifecycle.
 Basically the same applies to integration testing – e.g. how these different features have affected your mobile app.
 The same applies with the system and validation testing, which can be seen as making your mobile app compatible with an array of different Android or iOS devices, and making it work on all different variations of OS versions, hardware setups, and so on.